GioBigno/spatial-indexing/README.md

 ## Simple CLI Program for Comparing Spatial Indexing Methods

-I gave a talk at the Italian C++ Community where I explain how indices work, when they are useful, and the code I wrote.
+I gave a talk at the Italian C++ Community where I explain how spatial indices work, when they are useful, and the code I wrote.
 Link to the video on youtube: [link](https://www.youtube.com/watch?v=Cnjix7shv00&t=3111s&ab_channel=ItalianCppCommunity)

 ## How to Build